Bionif92/Cursos-de-Programacion/React/React.md

 Vite identify the css file that you will use in the project

-You can split the css files and put them next to the component or where you need it : need to put the import of the css into the component
+You can split the css files and put them next to the files that use it : need to put the import of the css into the component

 ### Props & Cons of using vanilla CSS